SIMPACT: Simulation-Enabled Action Planning using Vision-Language Models: Implementation Details

 \topic{Action Proposals Generation} Here we provide further details of $\ell_{\text{sample}}$, specifically regarding how we leverage the VLM sampler to generate action proposals.
 Figure~\ref{fig:l_sample} illustrates the prompt used for generating $\textsc{a}^i = \textrm{VLM}(I_0, \ell_{\text{task}}, s_0; \ell_{\text{sample}})$ as described in Eq.~\ref{eq:sample_action}.

 \topic{Optimization Context $c$ Generation} To instantiate the $\textsc{Optimize}$ function, we construct the context $c^i$ from the action sequence $a^i$ and the simulated state rollout $s^i$.
 We sample the state at the end of each symbolic action, where each action specifies the gripper’s Cartesian position $(x,y,z)$ and orientation (roll, pitch, yaw).
 For rigid objects, the numerical state consists of their full 6-DoF rigid transformation.
 For deformable objects, the numerical state includes voxel-downsampled keypoint coordinates together with the 3D bounding box of the object's point set.
+Here we further provide an example context in Fig.~\ref{fig:rollout_context_example}.

 \topic{Action Optimization} We provide details the action optimization prompt $\ell_{\text{opt}}$ in Fig.~\ref{fig:l_opt}, which enables a VLM to serve as an action optimizer.
 The prompt includes three key elements: task specification, input specification, and output specification.